 According to data from Multnomah and Clackamas Counties, the top five breeds most commonly reported in dog bite incidents are German Shepherds, Pit Bulls, Doberman Pinschers, Rottweilers, and Chihuahuas.
 German Shepherds and Pit Bulls were responsible for the highest number of bites, accounting for nearly 30% of all reported incidents.

-It’s important to note that breed-specific statistics may not be entirely accurate since breed identification can often be subjective.
+Breed-specific statistics may not be entirely accurate since breed identification can often be subjective.
 However, certain factors may contribute to why certain breeds are involved in more bites than others.
 Poor socialization, lack of training, and irresponsible ownership can all play a role.
-Additionally, some breeds may have higher levels of aggression or prey drive, making them more likely to engage in biting behavior.
+Some breeds may have higher levels of aggression or prey drive, making them more likely to engage in biting behavior.

 Average Costs Associated with Dog Bite Injuries in Multnomah County